jayperryworks/javascript-101/slides.md

 ## Agenda

-1. Introduction to programming
-2. What is JavaScript?
+1. What is JavaScript?
-3. JavaScript & the DOM
+2. JavaScript & the DOM
-4. JavaScript syntax
+3. JavaScript syntax
-5. Responding to "events"
+4. Responding to "events"
-6. BONUS: JavaScript variables and data types
+5. BONUS: JavaScript variables and data types
-7. BONUS: Node.js
+6. BONUS: Node.js

 ---